 Atoms are neutral; they contain the same number of protons (positive particles) and electrons (negative particles).
-By definition, ions are electrically charged atoms with extra electrons or missing electrons.
+When the numbers of these subatomic particles are not equal, the atom is electrically charged and is called an ion i.e. ions are electrically charged atoms with extra electrons or missing electrons.
 It means ions are formed when atoms lose or gain electrons.
 When an atom removes an electron or more, it will have a positive charge.
 When an atom have an extra electron or more, it will have a negative charge.
 When an ion is formed, the number of protons does not change.

 “Ions are electrically charged particles formed when atoms lose or gain electrons.
 They have the same electronic structures as noble gases”.

 The charge of an atom is defined as follows:

 Atomic charge = Number of protons − Number of electrons